JoeAzar/HALO/README.md

 PEMDAS ("order of operations") is followed for mathematical expressions.

+Boolean operators (namely && and ||) retain their short circuit properties.

-Otherwise, expressions can be written almost exactly like a normal if statement.
+Otherwise, expressions can be written very similar to a normal if statement.

 As I have written the parser myself, I would not recommend using these operations in any truly performance critical code.